iukpo/Proteus/README.md

 Opaque predicates come from Douglas Low's master's thesis, Java Control Flow Obfuscation.

+HECalc, a reverse Polish notation calculator that uses HELib, was an inspiration on figuring out how to use HELib.
+It can be obtained [Here](https://code.google.com/archive/p/thep/downloads).

 ## License

 Proteus is distributed under the terms of the [GNU General Public License] [5] (GPL).